ivant4/Minesweeper-java/README.md

 The goal of this project is to help me practise object-oriented programming concept, implementing a graphical user interface and using different design patterns.

-To do list:
-- implement the win condition - right now the game stop when you win or lose
-- finish the GUI component
-- refactor
-- watch out for memory leak when the game resets!